 Adoption is done through a court judgement.
-A competent court is a court of the second level of the place where child resides.
-Russia is not a party to the Hague Convention 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
+A competent court for international adoption cases is a court of the second instance of the place where a child resides.
+Turning to the international legal framework for international adoption, the first thing is that Russia is not a party to the Hague Convention 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
 Instead, Russia has concluded bilateral agreements on cooperation in respect of intercountry adoption with several countries: with Spain (in 2015), with France (in 2012), with Italy (in 2008).
-It is to be noted the blanket ban on all adoptions by same-sex partners (art.127 para 1 alinea 14 and art.
-146 of the Russian Family Code.
-The projects of cooperation in respect of adoption with the Great Britain, the New Zealand, and other countries failed due to this ban.
+In 2020 the agreement on cooperation in the field of international adoption with Israel had been signed in January 2020 (not yet into force).

 Statistically, there were 203 judgements on international adoptions in 2019, thereas there were 416 judgements in 2016.
 As it makes sense that international adoption cases are complex, the Supreme Court of the Russian Federation regularly provides an overview of the judicial practice on international adoption cases – (the most recent overview of the court practice ) is available in Russian.

 Finally, coming to the culturally determined values relevant to an adoption, it is to be noted the existing blanket ban on all adoptions by same-sex partners laid down by art.127 para 1 alinea 14 and art.
 146 of the Russian Family Code.
 In fact, projects of cooperation in respect of adoption with the Great Britain, the New Zealand failed due to this ban.
 The agreement with Israel had been signed under the condition that same-sex partners woud not be able to adopt.